rrs45/node-alert-generator/README.md

 # box-autoremediation
-This is a K8s controller monitoring Node health as represented by node-problem-detector.
+This is a K8s custom controller to monitor Node health as represented by node-problem-detector.
 It does the following:
 1. Extracts node conditions based on following conditions:
-..* Name starts with 'NPD-'
+   * Name starts with 'NPD-'
-..* Status is 'True'
+   * Status is 'True'
-..* Node does not have maintenance labels except the ones created by node-alert-generator
+   * Node does not have maintenance labels except the ones created by node-alert-generator
 2. Populates given config map with the alerts by:
-..* Gathering all filtered conditions upto the user defined interval ..* Deduplicating alerts
+   * Gathering all filtered conditions upto the user defined interval
+   * Deduplicating alerts
-..* Populating the given config map with alerts if they are different than alerts from previous interval ..* Labeling the Node with 'maintenance.box.com/source=npd' if enabled by user
+   * Populating the given config map with alerts if they are different than alerts from previous interval
+   * Labeling the Node with 'maintenance.box.com/source=npd' if enabled by user

 ## Usage
 ```$ ./node-alert-generator -h